g33kex/pyqrypto/README.md

 pycrypto
 ========

-**pycrypto** is cryptography library implemented as quantum circuits using [Qiskit](https://qiskit.org/).
-It allows to easily implement classical cryptography functions to quantum computers to run quantum attacks on them, such as Grover's algorithm.
+**pycrypto** is cryptography library composed of quantum circuits defined with [Qiskit](https://qiskit.org/).
+It allows to easily implement classical cryptography functions on quantum computers to run quantum attacks on them, such as quantum brute-force with Grover's algorithm.

 ## Documentation